5 Easy Ways to Decorate a Cloche for Fall

 I won’t be styling up roses in my cloches for fall decor, but I will show you a few ideas for turning a single item into something extra special.

-Cloches come in all shapes and sizes and don’t discount the small ones!
-They can be a lot of fun to style too!
+Glass cloches come in all shapes and sizes.
+Don’t discount the small ones!
+They can actually be a lot of fun to style too!

-Let’s start with this little cutie and some ideas for styling the small cloches:
+Let’s start with this little cutie and some ideas for decorating the small cloches for fall:

-How to Style a Cloche with a Single Item
+How to Decorate a Cloche for Fall with a Single Item

-Turn a single item into a stand-alone statement piece.
+Turn a single item into a stand-alone statement piece by putting it in a glass cloche.

 No matter whether you’re styling a small or large cloche, you can use it to make a single item feel significant.